-AxoGen is required to perform a clinical trial for its Avance[®] Nerve Graft pursuant to requirements of the FDA to obtain approval of a BLA for the product.
+AxoGen is required to perform a clinical trial for its Avance[®] Nerve Graft under FDA's statutory requirements to obtain approval of a BLA for the product.
 This trial is expensive, is expected to take several years to execute, and is subject to factors within and outside of AxoGen's control.
 The outcome of this trial is uncertain.